tractian/challenges/mobile/README.md

 }
 ```

-If the item has a location and does not have a sensorId, it means he is an asset with a location as parent, from the location collection
+If the item has a location and does not have a sensorId, that means it is an asset with a location as parent, from the location collection
 ```json
 {
   "id": "656a07bbf2d4a1001e2144c2",